lvs170603/Quantum-Observer/README.md

 # Quantum Observer

 Quantum Observer is a real-time monitoring dashboard for quantum computing jobs and backend systems, built with Next.js, ShadCN UI, and Genkit.
-It provides a comprehensive view of job statuses, backend health, and performance metrics, along with AI-powered anomaly detection.
+It provides a comprehensive view of job statuses, backend health, and performance metrics, along with AI-powered analysis and assistance.

 ## Features